bigmlcom/bigmler/docs/index.rst

 Used to generate anomaly detectors and anomaly scores.
 See :ref:`bigmler-anomaly`.

+``bigmler sample``:

+Used to generate samples of data from your existing datasets.
+See :ref:`bigmler-sample`.

 ``bigmler delete``:

 Used to delete the remotely created resources.
 See :ref:`bigmler-delete`.

+``bigmler reify``:

+Used to generate scripts to reproduce the existing resources in BigML.
+See :ref:`bigmler-reify`.

+``bigmler report``:

+Used to generate reports for the analyze subcommand showing the ROC curve and evaluation metrics of cross-validations.
+See :ref:`bigmler-report`.

 Quick Start